duranhumes/gov/README.md

 --

-The project is structured in a DDD style with the agency / person being the domain but in a non-trivial version those domains would be completely separate projects with more fine-grained domains for a particular agency & person.
+The project is structured in a DDD style with the agency / person being the domain but in a non-trivial version those domains would be completely separate projects with more fine-grained domains for a particular agency & person in a distributed system.